 Unless otherwise instructed by the client, we will aggregate asset amounts in accounts from your same household together to determine the advisory fee for all your accounts.
-We would do this, for example, where we also service accounts on behalf of your minor children, individual and joint accounts for a spouse, and/or other types of related accounts.
+We would do this, for example, where we also service accounts on behalf of your family, individual and joint accounts for a spouse, and/or other types of related accounts.
 This consolidation practice is designed to allow you the benefit of an increased asset total, which could cause your account(s) to be assessed a lower marginal advisory fee.

 The independent qualified custodian holding your funds and securities will debit your account directly for the advisory fee and pay that fee to us.
 You will provide advance written authorization permitting the fees to be paid directly from your account held by the qualified custodian.
 Clients will have online access to both the Custodian's online platform as well as an Opus client portal that provides position, transaction detail, allocation, and return information.
 Further, the qualified custodian agrees to deliver an account statement at least quarterly directly to you indicating all of the positions and transactions, including the amounts deducted from the account for our Management Fees.
-At our discretion, our Firm will allow Management Fees to be paid outside of the managed accounts.
 You are encouraged to review your custodian account statements for accuracy.
-Our recommended custodian also charges transaction costs, custodial fees, redemption fees, retirement plan and administrative fees or commissions.
+In certain circumstances, our recommended custodian also charges transaction costs, custodial fees, and administrative fees or commissions.
 See Additional Fees and Expenses below for additional details.

 As an added service, clients may request that we provide investment recommendations and due diligence reviews for external assets.
-There generally are two options available to do so.
+There generally are three options available to do so.

-- 1) Linking External accounts (such as employer retirement accounts (401(k) or 403(b)) For a rate of 0.25% annually (minimum of \$35 per quarter), we will incorporate linked external accounts into our ongoing investment assessments and recommendations.
+- 1) Linking External accounts (Viewing Access Only).
+If desired and requested by a client, using the ByAllAccounts platform described above, Opus advisors will incorporate linked external accounts into our ongoing investment assessments and recommendations.
 These accounts will also be viewable within the Opus portal.
 While linked, as we will only have view access, clients are solely responsible for the implementation of any provided recommendations.
-If clients are unable to link external accounts but request Adviser to include them into our ongoing investment assessments and recommendations, the above noted fee applies. - 2) External accounts Aggregation only.
+If clients are unable to link external accounts but request Adviser to include them into our ongoing investment assessments and recommendations, the above noted fee applies.
+The fees for this service are 0.25% annually (minimum of \$35 per guarter). - 2) External accounts (Aggregation only).
 This provides linking of external accounts for purposes of view only aggregation of all of our client's holdings through the Opus portal.
 We will not provide investment advice with respect to these accounts, but they will be incorporated into our overall review and recommendation pertaining to a client's portfolio asset allocation.
 The fee for linked aggregation is \$35 per account per quarter.